Githubfevcee/AIreadmeTest/README.md

 # Human-Motion-AI
 Human-Motion-AI aims to simulate human movement behavior using artificial inteligence.
 The Unity project is based on the [Walker scenario](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Learning-Environment-Examples.md) from the [Machine Learning Agents Toolkit](https://github.com/Unity-Technologies/ml-agents) and applies various optimisations.

 **Please note that this documentation tracks all applied steps, regardless of their usefulness.
-This documentation records the progress of learning and is beneficial for individuals seeking to undertake similar endeavors.**
+This documentation records the progress of learning and is beneficial for individuals seeking to undertake similar endeavors.
+Background knowledge and helpful tips and links are included.**

 ## Steps of optimisation
 - [x] Training environments